paula-rodrigo/woolfdiaries.github.io/antconc.md

 - [home](https://paula-rodrigo.github.io/woolfdiaries.github.io/)
 ---

-I ran my corpus through Antconc to do analyse the language used in the corpus.
+I ran my corpus through Antconc to do analyse the language used in the diary entries.

 ---
 Searching for common words like "I" and "my" yeilded these results: